Technology & Business Specialists

 On a more personal note, George Cofran was born in Buffalo New York and raised in Youngstown, New York (north of Niagara Falls) along the shore of Lake Ontario, where his love of the water and boating began.
 He graduated from Lewiston Porter Senior High School in 1963, where he lettered in track, cross-country, soccer and basketball.
 He was a member of the National Honor Society and was awarded the New York Regents Scholarship.
 During his childhood, he was active in Boy Scouts through the Eagle Scout rank, and was a ham radio enthusiast.
 He earned spending money tutoring high school physics and math, and doing radio/TV repair work.

 George lived in the Houston, Texas area for many years and then relocated in mid-2006 to Johnson City in the Texas Hill Country.
 He has two children.
-Jennifer, is a graduate of Southern Methodist University and works for Accenture in Atlanta; and Jeffrey, a US Marine Corps veteran, who lives in Denver.
+Jennifer, is a graduate of Southern Methodist University and works for Accenture in Atlanta; and Jeffrey, a US Marine Corps veteran, who lives in Dallas.

 While living in the Houston area he volunteered with American Red Cross and received the "Volunteer of the Year" award for 2005, and in that period managed two Red Cross shelters during the Hurricane Rita/Katrina aftermath and taught many CPR/First Aid courses.
 He volunteered with the Galveston County Health District in their county-wide health planning effort for emergency response.
 George served as Director of the Galveston County Emergency Communications Group, which is a volunteer organization of ham radio operators supporting the Galveston County Office of Emergency Management.
 For three years he served as a volunteer with the Clear Lake Emergency Medical Corps, first as an EMT and then as a Paramedic and Communications Officer.
 He was also a volunteer Paramedic, Fireman and communications specialist with the Kemah Fire Department during a five year period and helped develop their first responder program.
 George has been a volunteer Paramedic with the Dept of Homeland Security/FEMA on their Texas-1 Disaster Medical Assistance Team.